kingfxj/mturk-experiment/README.md

 # PostgreSQL

-We are going to use PostgreSQL as a backend database as it is well-suited for production use.<br><br>
+We are going to use PostgreSQL as a backend database as it is well-suited for production use.<br>

 To avoid the headache of everyone having to setup local a PostgreSQL server and attempting to keep data synced while developing, we are going to make use of a cloud PostgreSQL server hosted on a Cybera instance. **_WARNING: THIS MEANS THAT ANY DATABASE CHANGES WILL AFFECT EVERYONE._**<br>